World Autism Awareness Day: Controversy

+The terms "Autism Awareness Day" and "Autism Awareness Month" are sometimes contested by autism rights activists, who claim that they feed into ableism against autistic people.
+Such groups, including the Autistic Self Advocacy Network (ASAN), advocate using the term World Autism Acceptance Day as a counter-celebration for both events under the belief that it promotes overcoming anti-autistic prejudice rather than simply increasing awareness of autism.

 Outcomes in the United States

 In a 2015 presidential proclamation, President Obama highlighted some of the initiatives that the U.S. government was taking to protect the rights of autistic people and bring awareness to the disorder.
 He highlighted things like The Affordable Care Act, which prohibits health insurance companies from denying coverage based on a pre-existing condition such as autism.
 He also pointed out the Autism CARES Act of 2014, which provides higher-level training to those who provide support to autistic people.

-On April 2, 2025, President Donald Trump proclaimed the day in the United States.
+On 2 April 2025, President Donald Trump proclaimed the day in the United States.
 ASAN criticized Trump's proclamation for not stressing acceptance, not addressing autistic people directly, focusing only on children, claiming there had been "a staggering increase" in autism prevalence (without discussing the role of expanded diagnostic standards and access) and whitewashing administration policies hostile to autistic people.